justindomke/pangolin/README.md

 * **Small API surface.** The set of abstractions the user needs to learn should be as small as possible.

 * **Explicitness.** Many modern PPLs (e.g. Pyro / NumPyro / PyMC / Orxy) lean heavily on NumPy's broadcasting semantics.
 This looks very nice in simple cases, but becomes confusing in complex cases.
 In Pangolin, by default, only a very limited amount of broadcasting is allowed.
 (Though this is configurable.)
 Instead of implicit broadcasting, in Pangolin, users should use an explicit [`vmap`](https://justindomke.github.io/pangolin/interface.html#pangolin.interface.vmap) transformation, inspired by [`jax.vmap`](https://docs.jax.dev/en/latest/_autosummary/jax.vmap.html).
-If you see `x = vmap(normal, [0, None])(a, b)` that means that `a` *must* be one-dimensional, `b` *must* be scalar, and `x` *must* be one-dimensional.
+If you see `x = vmap(normal, [0, None])(a, b)` or `x = vfor(lambda i: normal(a[i], b))`, that means that `a` *must* be one-dimensional, `b` *must* be scalar, and `x` *must* be one-dimensional.
 Similarly, many modern PPLs inherit their indexing behavior from NumPy, which combines broadcasting with lots of other special cases and is [legendarily complicated](https://numpy.org/doc/stable/user/basics.indexing.html#advanced-indexing).
 Pangolin uses ultra-simple and ultra-legible [full-orthogonal indexing](https://justindomke.github.io/pangolin/interface.html#pangolin.interface.index).
 If you see `u = z[x,y]` then you know that `z.ndim == 2` and `u.ndim == x.ndim + y.ndim` *always*.
 More complex cases can still be handled with `vmap`.
 All this code more self-documenting and predictable.

 * **Graceful interop.** As much as possible, the system should feel like a natural part of the broader ecosystem, rather than a "new language".
 In particular, Pangolin tries to avoid several oddities common in other modern PPLs: